computefoundation/home/README.md

 </div>
 <br><br><br>

-The Computing Foundation is an organization providing the foundation of general-purpose computing.
-It provides solutions at the lowest-level of the computing landscape to make all higher-level computing easy and efficient.
+The Computing Foundation is an organization conglomerating the foundation of general-purpose computing.

+Its goal is to provide solutions at the lowest level of the computing landscape to make all higher-level computing easy and efficient.

-It is composed of multiple members.
+Each solution in each repository strictly follows a code, format and documentation guideline found in the Wiki page of its respective repository.

 # Members